ppmorgoun/Auto-Song-Labeller/README.md

 Here's how I did it:
 * I used a subset of the [Million Song Dataset](http://millionsongdataset.com/) to build a custom dataset for Named Entity Recognition
-* I finetuned Spacy's large english model on this custom dataset, teaching the model to identify song titles and artist names from text, achieving >90% accuracy on my test dataset
+* I fine-tuned Spacy's large english model on this custom dataset, teaching the model to identify song titles and artist names from text, achieving >90% accuracy on my test dataset
 * Using Mutagen to directly edit audio metadata, I walk through your directory and directly edit the metadata tags with the song name and artist

 <p align="right">(<a href="#top">back to top</a>)</p>